Football: Morata at the double for FA Cup holders Chelsea as Gillingham knock out Cardiff

 "He (Fabregas) has been fantastic for the teams he played for before us and the contribution he has given to this club and to this team has been amazing.
 Cesc is a top, top player."

-Cardiff, FA Cup finalists 11 years ago, conceded minutes from time when Gillingham midfielder Elliott List beat reserve goalkeeper Alex Smithies before the hosts survived more than eight minutes of extra time.
+"We wouldn't have scored in a million years," admitted Neil Warnock, the Cardiff manager.

+Delighted Gills boss Steve Lowell, born in Swansea - Cardiff's arch Welsh rivals - added: "I haven't played against many Premiership teams before so it's got to be the best, hasn't it?
+It's a great result."

-It seemed Southampton were cruising into the fourth round following goals early in each half by Nathan Redmond but Derby hit back with two in quick succession after the hour mark through Jack Marriott and Tom Lawrence.
+Southampton were cruising following Nathan Redmond goals early in each half but Derby hit back with two in quick succession after the hour mark through Jack Marriott and Tom Lawrence.

-"The game was a bit flat but our reaction to going 2-0 down was brilliant," said Lampard, four-times an FA Cup-winner as a player with Chelsea.

-Everton survived a scare to see off fourth-tier Lincoln 2-1 at Goodison Park.

-Ademola Lookman and Bernard put the Toffees 2-0 up by the 14th minute but the hosts, 58 places ahead of their opponents, struggled after Michael Bostwick pulled a goal back in the 28th minute.
+Everton eventually saw off fourth-tier Lincoln 2-1 at Goodison Park as Ademola Lookman and Bernard put the Toffees 2-0 up by the 14th minute but the hosts pulled a goal back in the 28th minute with Michael Bostwick's effort.

-Earlier, Ole Gunnar Solskjaer enjoyed a fifth successive win since taking over as interim manager of Manchester United following the dismissal of Jose Mourinho with a 2-0 win over Reading.
+Ole Gunnar Solskjaer enjoyed a fifth successive win since becoming interim manager of Manchester United following the dismissal of Jose Mourinho with a 2-0 win over Reading.

 United, last season's losing finalists, scored twice before half-time, through Juan Mata and Romelu Lukaku.